Board of Trustees

 Jonathan has been studying marine mammals since the early 1980’s and completed his PhD and much of his research on the behaviour of sperm whales (the largest of the toothed whales and a species that lives only in deep offshore waters).
 In the course of this he has been involved in developing methods for studying sperm whales and other cetaceans from modest motor sailors and using acoustic techniques to find, follow and assess the abundance of cetaceans.
 (Some of these techniques and approaches are now being applied on the Trust’s boat Silurian.)
 This emphasis on acoustics has also lead to a particular interest in and concern for the potential effects of underwater noise on marine mammals.
 For many years Jonathan ran a motor sailor (Song of the Whale) as a research boat for the International Fund for Animal Welfare (IFAW).
 Richard Fairbairns contacted IFAW for help and advice soon after he started the first whale watching operations in Mull and this was followed by two field seasons working in the Hebrides in collaboration with Richard and the fledgling HWDT.

 Jonathan was invited to become a Trustee when the Trust moved to its new premises in Tobermory.
-Although his association with IFAW has now ended, (Jonathan works part time for the Sea Mammal Research Unit at the University of St. Andrews, and also as a consultant), his links to HWDT endure and he serves on the Scientific Committee and as Chairman of the Boat Committee.
+Although his association with IFAW has now ended, (Jonathan works part time for the Sea Mammal Research Unit at the University of St. Andrews, and also as a consultant), his links to HWDT endure and he serves as Chair of the Scientific Committee.